druids/django-pymess/docs/emails.rst

     Contains the current state of the message.
 Allowed states are:

-      * WAITING - e-mail was not sent to the external service
+      * DEBUG - e-mail was not sent because system is in debug mode
+      * ERROR_NOT_SENT - error was raised during sending of the e-mail message
       * SENDING - e-mail was sent to the external service
       * SENT - e-mail was sent to the receiver
-      * ERROR - error was raised during sending of the e-mail message
-      * DEBUG - e-mail was not sent because system is in debug mode
+      * WAITING - e-mail was not sent to the external service

   .. attribute:: backend